 Take it easy on the 1.2-mile Gravel Trail that follows the path of an old woods road.
 Along the way, you might see some curious concrete structures.
 They're actually supports from an old toboggan run that never quite took off!

 More serious hikers will want to conquer the Lakeside Trail.
 It covers 8.5 miles, and though it has some easy gravel stretches, more narrow remote sections make this a challenge, especially in wet conditions.
 However, it's the most scenic trail in the park, and a great way for outdoor enthusiasts to spend a day among the trees.

 Several other trails of varying difficulty take visitors through mature oak forests, past old stone walls and rock outcroppings.
 And like many other parks in York, the Mason-Dixon Trail also charts a path through Gifford Pinchot.

 Lake Marburg is the prime attraction in this state park, but there's plenty to do along the 26 miles of shoreline, too.
-That includes Though all trails can be hiked, two are reserved for hiking.
+Though all trails can be hiked, two are reserved for hiking exclusively.

 A higher difficulty level, the Mary Ann Furnace Trail takes hikers through wetlands and forest area before coming to a fork.
 One path follows the lake's shoreline, while the other takes hikers to a hilltop with a view of the nearby campground.

 The 1.5-mile La-Ho Trail offers excellent birding and passes a cemetery with a tombstone dating all the way to 1722.
 Some areas are steep and muddy.